 Meeting the Needs of Youth

 The shelter was created to meet the needs of youth in crisis.
-It is a non-secure, Youth Residential Center II (YRCII) which has the capabilities of helping as many as 16 youth, males and females, ranging in age from 10 to 18 in the custody of Kansas Department of Corrections Division of Juvenile Services.
-Youth are placed in the Shelter for 90 days to work program plans designed to fit the needs of individual youth.
+It is a non-secure, Youth Residential Center II (YRCII) which has the capabilities of helping as many as 16 youth, males and females, ranging in age from 10 to 18.
+Youth are placed in the Shelter to work program plans designed to fit the needs of individual youth.
 A majority of the youth placed in the Shelter are working toward reintegration with their families.